k-dickinson/quant-simulations-and-risk/README.md

 - Estimate the probability of gains or losses
 - Measure risk under extreme market conditions

-Earlier, I simulate a single stock path — but the framework supports scaling to thousands of simulations and portfolio-level analysis which you can see below.
+Earlier, We simulate a single stock path — but the framework supports scaling to thousands of simulations and portfolio-level analysis which you can see below.

 ---